shreyavaidy/shreyavaidy.github.io/README.md

 ## Personal Website - ©Shreya Vaidyanathan, 2020

 > * This repo contains:
-> - basic information that tried to exhibit my interests/personality
+> - personal information that attempts to exhibit my interests/personality/wit
-> - academic projects done at school @columbia, @iitm, @ceg
+> - projects done at school @columbia, @iitm, @ceg
+> - projects for/from work @bloomberg
 > - side-projects and volunteeer projects done @datakind etc.
 > - other random things that piqued my interest.